 Roller coaster and ride comparison

 When it comes down to it, ride for ride quantity, SeaWorld Orlando wins.
-With seven roller coasters, and an eighth on the way, SeaWorld Orlando can certainly boast its roller coaster title.
+With eight roller coasters* SeaWorld Orlando can certainly boast its roller coaster title.
 Disney’s Animal Kingdom only has one roller coaster, Expedition Everest – Legend of the Forbidden Mountain.
 Disney tore down the park’s other coaster, Primeval Whirl.
 Don’t take this as an attack on Disney or their park.

 One of the things that makes Disney’s Animal Kingdom an amazing place is that it puts “park” in “theme park.”
 Walking trails, foliage covered animal exhibits and beautiful vistas fill the space.
 But, this is a comparison of rides, and in that sense, Disney loses.
-SeaWorld Orlando has as many roller coasters as Disney’s Animal Kingdom has rides (soon).
+SeaWorld Orlando has more* roller coasters than Disney’s Animal Kingdom has rides.
 The Disney park offers:

 - Expedition Everest – Legend of the Forbidden Mountain